nopeless/python-typesafe-resource-management/README.md

 ## Visual Studio Code shows that the type is any

-Change the `python.analysis.typeCheckingMode` setting to `strict` and it will error.
+Change the `python.analysis.typeCheckingMode` setting to `strict` and it not allow you to access invalid properties.
 Make sure that the Python language server is Pylance

 ```json
 {